aliciawheeler19/Data-Visualization-Projects/README.md

 Trades of Players to Teams of the National Basketball Association Through the Years: https://observablehq.com/d/7c16431c3e0a0ef2

 ## Final Project
-The NBA Through the Year's of 2000 to Present: https://sites.google.com/husky.neu.edu/nbaanalysis/home?authuser=0
+  * **Group Work:** The NBA Through the Year's of 2000 to Present: https://sites.google.com/husky.neu.edu/nbaanalysis/home?authuser=0
+  * **Individual Work:** The NBA Through the Year's of 2000 to Present: https://observablehq.com/d/17564c940d43fe6f